Sriroop21/OncoGraph/README.md

-# OncoGraph 🧬
+# OncoGraph

 **Pan-Cancer Subtype Classification and Patient Constellation via Graph Convolutional Networks (GCN)**

 OncoGraph is a computational framework that uses Graph Neural Networks (GNNs) to classify cancer types and visualize patient similarity networks, built on the TCGA Pan-Cancer Atlas dataset (11,069 patients, 33 cancer types, 20,531 genes per patient).

-Instead of treating each patient as an isolated data point (like traditional ML models such as SVM or Random Forest), OncoGraph builds a **Patient Constellation Graph** — a network where patients are connected to their 5 most molecularly similar neighbors (k-NN, cosine similarity).
-A GCN is then trained on this graph, allowing patients to "borrow" information from their genetic neighborhood — improving accuracy on rare cancer subtypes and enabling biologically interpretable predictions.
+Instead of treating each patient as an isolated data point, as in conventional machine learning approaches such as SVM or Random Forest, OncoGraph builds a **Patient Constellation Graph** — a network where patients are connected to their 5 most molecularly similar neighbors (k-NN using cosine similarity).
+A GCN is then trained on this graph, allowing information from a patient’s molecular neighborhood to contribute to the prediction process.
+This graph-based formulation is intended to support classification of rare cancer subtypes and biologically interpretable analysis.

 ---

-## ✨ Key Features
+## Key Features

 - **Pan-Cancer Classification** — Classifies patients into 1 of 33 cancer types from gene expression data alone.
 - **Patient Similarity Graph** — Constructs a k-NN graph (k=5) over patients using cosine similarity of gene expression vectors.
 - **Molecular Subtype Discovery** — Visualizes topological clustering to reveal intra-tumor heterogeneity.
 - **Biomarker Identification** — Maps important model features back to HUGO gene symbols (e.g., `TP53`) for interpretability.
 - **Prognostic Stratification** — Correlates patient clusters with clinical survival data (Overall Survival & PFI).
-- **Anomaly / Open-Set Detection** — Flags predictions below a confidence threshold as "Unknown/Investigational" instead of forcing a misdiagnosis.
+- **Anomaly / Open-Set Detection** — Flags predictions below a confidence threshold as "Unknown/Investigational" rather than forcing a low-confidence classification.

 ---

-## 📊 Dataset
+## Dataset

 | | |
 |---|---|